Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: Limitations and Future Work

 \section{Limitations and Future Work}

 While the proposed \ourmethod achieves new state-of-the-art performance on most all-in-one image restoration benchmarks, we observe that its deblurring performance still lags slightly behind MoCE-IR~\cite{zamfir2025moce}.
 We attribute this to the relatively compact model size of our current design, which favors efficiency over aggressive capacity.
 To address this, future work will explore scaling up the model size to be on par with larger architectures such as PromptIR~\cite{potlapalli2023promptir}, MoCE-IR~\cite{zamfir2025moce}, and AdaIR~\cite{cui2025adair}, aiming to further boost performance while maintaining the architectural elegance and efficiency of our design.
 Moreover, our current SPD-based contrastive learning leverages a conventional InfoNCE loss in Euclidean space after projecting SPD features.
 While effective, it does not fully exploit the intrinsic geometry of the SPD manifold.
 As part of future efforts, we plan to investigate geodesic-based contrastive formulations and Riemannian-aware optimization strategies, which may offer a more principled and theoretically grounded way to align structured representations across semantic scales.
+Additionally, different degradations may favor different proportions of convolution, attention, and MLP capacity.
+Learning such ratios dynamically is an interesting direction and could further adapt MIRAGE to degradation-specific characteristics.
+We view this as a promising avenue for future research.